ehsanaskaridev/dataanalysis/README.md

    pip install pipenv
 ```
 2. Navigate to the project directory
-3. active the virtual environment
+3. Active the virtual environment
 ```
    pipenv shell
 ```